-assessment/intervention process.

-Three goals from KA3.1 regarding together: assessment and intervention for internship year created by faculty/candi date
+Three goals from KA3.1 regarding assessment and intervention for internship year created by faculty/candidate together:

-1)

-2)

-3)

 Student Signature: Date:

 Faculty Signature: Date:

 LC-SPSY Practicum CCE Rubric: KA3.2 Consultation

 Instructors from SPSY 574 will use the following rubric to determine and review skill development of candidates in the area of consultation, specifically addressing the following: background information, stages of the problem-solving process, specific interventions and efficacy, and assessment data as needed.
 Also included will be reflections on the working relationships developed, the communication processes, and feedback from the site supervisor.
 Those candidates with a mean score of 2.0 or higher are allowed to move on to Internship.